Texas Health Care Information Collection

 Center for Health Statistics

-All hospitals and ambulatory surgery centers in the State of Texas, except most rural providers and other specifically exempted facilities, are required to report data on patients who had surgical or radiological procedures covered by specific revenue codes.
+All hospitals and ambulatory surgery centers in the State of Texas are required to report data on patients who had surgical or radiological procedures covered by specific revenue codes.
 Outpatient data submission was required beginning with services in fourth quarter 2009.

 Effective with January 1, 2015 services, all hospitals are required to report emergency department data.